 This is the story of Ōrongorongo Station (Riddiford Homestead) in Wainuiomata.

 Ōrongorongo Station in Wainuiomata was established around 1846 when Daniel Riddiford occupied the land.
 The Riddiford family then farmed the land till 1986.
 Daniel arrived in Wellington as the New Zealand Company’s emigration agent in 1840.
 The land, characterized by its rough and mountainous terrain, was suitable for sheep farming, with only the homestead garden being cultivated.
-He resided there until the devastating earthquake of 1855, which elevated the entire coast by about five feet and destroyed the original homestead.
+He resided there until the devastating earthquake of 1855, which elevated the entire coast by about 1.5 metres (5 feet) and destroyed the original homestead.
 The Riddiford family, including their children, evacuated by Māori canoe through the Heads into Cook Strait to their new home ‘Woburn’ in Lower Hutt.

 Twenty years later after Daniel Riddiford’s death in 1875, his eldest son Edward, later known as ‘King Riddiford,’ came back to the property until his death in 1911.
 Edward spoke fluent Maori and was called ‘King’ by Maoris of the area who were impressed by his mental and physical toughness.
-The river flats were freeholded in 1861 but leased the hills from Maori owners.
+The river flats were freeholded in 1861, but he leased the hills from Maori owners.

 Following him, the more well-known family member, Eric Riddiford, assumed control, marking the longest family association with any New Zealand station.
 He bought the leased hills from the Crown after the Native Land Courts failed to find the owners and he farmed the land till he died in 1952.
 It was Eric who built the 1020 square metre home which was added to and altered over the years.
 It had eight bedrooms, a ballroom, and a formal dining room.
 The tall and circular part of the building was a conservatory which then housed an office in the upper part.
 The farm was sold after Eric died.